BenjaminHae/iobroker-semgrep-rules/README.md

 # Semgrep rules for iobroker.javascript

 The script in this repository generates a markdown file that contains an overview of objects and schedules used in scripts used for iobroker.javascript.
+The underlying technology to achieve this is [semgrep](https://semgrep.dev/).

 For example, when a script contains the following code